The Dark Side of Testing

 Unless you have Gigabit ethernet, either Windows NT 4 or Red Hat Linux 5.2 can serve up data faster then your network can handle it.

-Mindcraft's performance analysis also shows that Linux and Windows NT are evenly matched with 1 to 32 clients.
-Unless you have more than 32 active clients (not just connected, but moving data back and forth with the server), a highly optimized Windows NT server and an unoptimized Linux 5.2 server provide comparable performance.
+Mindcraft’s performance analysis also shows that Linux and Windows NT are evenly matched with 1 to 32 clients.
+Unless you have more than 32 active clients (not just connected, but moving data to and from the server), a highly optimized Windows NT server and an unoptimized Linux 5.2 server provide comparable performance.

 And things look a lot worse on the web side.
 The tweaked NT server provides about twice the performance of an unoptimized Linux server.